 - Student of the Month.
 Two students from each grade level are recognized by teachers each month for extraordinary effort or exceptional concern for others. - Principals for a Day.
 Each trimester we honor two students to serve as Principals for a Day one grade level chosen per trimester.
 These students demonstrate leadership, empathy, integrity and an innovative mindset. - Academic Improvement, Honor Roll, Principal's List.
 Students who improve trimester to trimester qualify for Academic Improvement recognition.
 Students who achieve a GPA of 3.5 or greater qualify for the Honor Roll.
 Students who achieve a 4.0 GPA (all "A's") qualify for the Principal's List.
 We will recognize all students who receive awards at our Excellence in Learning events following the first and second trimesters. - Perfect Attendance.
-Students with perfect attendance (0 absences or tardies) will be honored at our Awards breakfast and with a Perfect Attendance certificate. - Caught Being Awesome.
+Students with perfect attendance (0 absences or tardies) will be honored at our Excellence in Learning ceremony with a Perfect Attendance certificate. - Caught Being Awesome.
 Staff and students recognize each other for acts of kindness, respect, caring for the environment, etc., with these recognitions.
-Selected students are honored by having their names displayed on our digital marquee. - Social Media Ambassador.
-Students who demonstrate innovative work are given the opportunity to contribute to our school blog, podcast and Twitter feed.
-We believe that our students can contribute positively to a digitally connected world.
+Selected students are honored by having their names displayed on our digital marquee. - Parent Tour Ambassadors.
+8th graders that demonstrate quiet leadership on campus are asked to serve as our monthly parent tour guides.